 Instead, use it to get close to your partner and establish a stronger bond.

-Also, watch this video to learn why do we tend to sabotage love:
+Also, watch this video to learn why we tend to sabotage love:

 Why is self-sabotage in relationships a big issue?

 Even when people recognize the signs of self-sabotaging in relationships, they may have difficulty making changes.
+You may wonder, “why do I self-sabotage relationships?”
 This is due to the neurological wiring of the brain.
 The brain is designed to keep us safe from the unknown.

 For many people’s brains and nervous systems, self-sabotaging relationship patterns are familiar and healthy.
 Happy relationships are unfamiliar.